QTM 405Pre-Trib, Mid-Trib, and Post-Tribulation Rapture Explained

 "For God did not appoint us to suffer wrath but to receive salvation through our Lord Jesus Christ." — 1 Thessalonians 5:9

-The Tribulation is understood by proponents of this view as a unique period of divine wrath (often linked to the "Day of the Lord" in Revelation 6:17).
+The Tribulation is understood by proponents of this view as a unique period of God's wrath (often linked to the "Day of the Lord" in Revelation 6:17).

 If the Church is the "Bride of Christ," would a loving Groom beat up his Bride right before the wedding?